 Bank-owned life insurance.
 We invest in BOLI due to its attractive nontaxable return and protection against the loss of our key employees.
 We record income based on the growth of the cash surrender value of these policies as well as the annual yield.
-Income from BOLI increased \$42,000 for the year ended December 31, 2014, compared to the same period in 2013.
-The increase in income was primarily attributable to the purchase of \$5.0 million in additional BOLI on March 25, 2013.
-We earned tax equivalent yields on these policies of 4.85% for the year ended December 31, 2014, compared to 5.42% for the same period in 2013.
-The decline in yield over the period was the result of a decline in market interest rates.
+Income from BOLI increased \$320 thousand, or 74.9%, for the year ended December 31, 2015, compared to the same period in 2014.
+The increase in income was primarily attributable to the purchase of \$7.0 million in additional BOLI in December of 2014 and an additional \$1.0 million of BOLI acquired from IBT.